saeedbidi/option_pricing/README.md

 This approach is flexible and can handle a wide variety of option types, but it requires many simulations for accuracy.

----

-This explanation should fit neatly into your README file.

 ### **3. Binomial Tree Method**
 The Binomial Tree method approximates option prices by constructing a tree of possible future stock prices, calculating option prices by working backwards from the terminal nodes.